Byeol-Haneul/TopoGal/README.md

 Adjust preprocessing settings such as `r_link` and the cutoff for higher-order cells in `config_preprocess.py`.

 ### Step 3: Training
+The training setup supports PyTorch DDP (DistributedDataParallel), multi-node GPU execution, and is designed to be scalable.
 If you're using a SLURM-based queue system, submit training jobs with:

 ```bash